Darrel Kent: Second term

 At the beginning of the 1988–1991 term, Kent was seen as "shifting to the middle" on council, in a perceived move to run for mayor in 1991.
 In 1989, Kent led a 'crusade' denouncing Quebec's Bill 178 French-only law, calling it a "violation of human rights" and suggested the city end its language advisory committee.

 While serving on council, Kent ran in the 1990 Ontario general election in Ottawa South for the Progressive Conservative Party of Ontario.
 He announced he would run after meeting PC leader Mike Harris.
 Kent was acclaimed as the candidate on August 11.
 Kent ran on local issues, in addition to the party's pledge to freeze tax-hikes.
 Future councillor Peter Hume served as his campaign manager.
 Liberal candidate Dalton McGuinty easily won the seat, with Kent finishing third.
 While it was seen as a winnable riding for the Tories, it was suggested that many would-be Tories voted Liberal to stop the NDP.

 Run for regional chair

 Instead of running for mayor, Kent opted to run for Regional Chair in the 1991 Regional elections, the first time there would be a direct election for chair.
 He decided against running for mayor, as he supported the candidacy of Jacquelin Holzman.
 Kent ran on a platform of "no more than zero to three per cent" increase in taxes and for the "choking off capital projects".
 He also supported eliminating the regional government altogether by 1994.
 Kent also supported instituting light rail under Downtown Ottawa instead of buses, an idea which received a "chilly reception" by OC Transpo commissioners.
-(Ottawa would eventually get a light rail tunnel in 2019.)
-On election day, Kent would finish in third in a close three-way race, with 28% of the vote, losing to Peter D. Clark.
+On election day, Kent finished in third in a close three-way race, with 28% of the vote, losing to Peter D. Clark.